Understanding the Right Against Exploitation: Legal Protections Worldwide

 Understanding the Right Against Exploitation Short Note

-Exploitation is defined as the forceful use of another person’s services, which is considered a criminal offense.
-According to the preamble of India, exploitation is a fundamental offense.
+Right Against Exploitation is defined as the forceful use of another person’s services, which is considered a criminal offense.
+According to the preamble of India, Right Against Exploitation is a fundamental offense.
 Article 39 of the Directive Principles of State Policy and the Constitution outlines this, promoting economic equality among Indian citizens.

-Indian law identifies various forms of exploitation as situations that severely damage individuals’ dignity and significantly infringe upon their freedom.
+Indian law identifies various forms of Right Against Exploitation as situations that severely damage individuals’ dignity and significantly infringe upon their freedom.
 The distinct forms or elements of forced labour, as mentioned in the Right Against Exploitation, are:

 1. Bonded Labour